 On a positive note – aligning with the discussion and optimism of our last Export Recovery Panel webinar | Voices from Asia (link to video replay and outtakes from the session here) – NZTE conducted research in April which predicted significant opportunities for New Zealand exporting companies through leveraging brand New Zealand with the greater focus our country is receiving from it’s management of C19.
 The research found that over 75% of Singaporeans trust products from New Zealand, with NZTE suggesting that “…New Zealand’s image can help New Zealand companies trade off natural, organic and sustainable claims in Singapore, with perception of its ability to produce natural products very high in Singapore at 79%.
 Singaporean consumers were also the most likely in the survey to claim to favour sustainable products at 73%.”

 Singapore and New Zealand committed to a ‘Declaration on Trade in Essential Goods’, agreed to on April 15, 2020.
 The Declaration identifies over 120 essential goods in combating the C19 pandemic, for which Singapore and New Zealand will remove all tariffs.
 This list includes PPE equipment, medical equipment, nutritional products, medicines and hygiene supplies.
 The Declaration also calls for participants not to apply export restrictions on food and beverage products, and to assist the facilitation of trade in food and beverage.
-NZ and Singapore also signed an ‘Enhanced Partnership’ agreement last year, which built a framework for cooperation across defence & security trade, and science & innovation trade, between the countries.
+NZ and Singapore also signed an ‘Enhanced Partnership’ agreement last year, which built a framework for cooperation across defence and security trade, and science and innovation trade, between the countries.

 Singapore implemented it’s version of lockdown, called the ‘Circuit Breaker’ on April 7th, with stricter restrictions progressively introduced: